openhab/openhab-docs/installation/docker.md

 - `/usr/bin/docker run` : create a new container from the passed in Image (last argument)
 - `--name=openhab` : give the container a human remember able name
 - `--net=host` : by default Docker will place a container into its own network stack.
 However, openHAB 2 requires UPnP discovery so this parameter makes the Docker container use the host's network stack.
+- `--tty` : allocate a pseudo-TTY, required by the Karaf Console
 - `-v /etc/localtime:/etc/localtime:ro` : ties the time of the container to the host's time, read only so the container cannot change the host's time
 - `-v /etc/timezone:/etc/timezone:ro` : ties the timezone of the container to the host's time zone, read only so the container cannot change the host's time zone
 - `-v /opt/openhab/conf:/openhab/conf` : location of the conf folder for openHAB configurations (NOTE: you must create these folders on the host before running the container)